Tuvalu–United States relations: Differences in positions on climate change

 There have been disagreements between the two countries over the issues of climate change and the Kyoto Protocol.
-The main point of friction between Tuvalu and the United States has been the latter's non-ratification of the Kyoto Protocol.
+The main point of friction between Tuvalu and the United States was the latter's non-ratification of the Kyoto Protocol.

 The impact of global warming in Tuvalu has been a concern of the government of Tuvalu.
 Following the Kyoto Protocol, Tuvalu repeatedly urged the United States to do more to reduce its pollution levels.
 In 2002, Tuvaluan Prime Minister Koloa Talake threatened to take the United States to the International Court of Justice for its refusal to ratify the Kyoto Protocol.
 He was prevented from doing so by his subsequent defeat in that year's general election.

-More recently, under the administration of President Barack Obama, the United States has acknowledged the effects of climate change on the Pacific Small Island Developing States (PSIDS).
+More recently, under the administration of President Barack Obama, the United States acknowledged the effects of climate change on the Pacific Small Island Developing States (PSIDS).
 Prime Minister Enele Sopoaga said at the 2015 United Nations Climate Change Conference (COP21 in December 2015) that the goal for COP21 should a global temperature goal of below 1.5 degrees Celsius relative to pre-industrial levels, which is the position of the Alliance of Small Island States.

 The leadership of President Obama in achieving the outcome of COP21, resulted in the participating countries agreeing to reduce their carbon output "as soon as possible" and to do their best to keep global warming "to well below 2 degrees C", results in a closer alignment in the climate change policies of the two countries.
 Prime Minister Enele Sopoaga described the important outcomes of COP21 as including the stand-alone provision for assistance to small island states and some of the least developed countries for loss and damage resulting from climate change and the ambition of limiting temperature rise to 1.5 degrees by the end of the century.